victronenergy/dynamic-ess/README.md

 ## Restrictions

-Since candidate release 3.20~17 there is a `com.victronenergy.settings` / `Settings/DynamicESS/Restrictions` field for setting certain restrictions to the system.
+Since beta release 3.20~17 there is a `com.victronenergy.settings` / `Settings/DynamicESS/Restrictions` field for setting certain restrictions to the system.
 Currently there are the following options:

 - `0` = No restrictions
 - `1` = No exporting from battery to grid